Effective January 1, 2020

 We may collect the following information:

-- Demographic information such as location, technology, preferences and interests.
+- Demographic information such as IP address, location, technology, preferences and interests.

 - Other information relevant to customer surveys and/or offers.